Jim during Donate Life Month 2025

 The moment carried deep meaning, not only because Jim was about to receive the gift of sight, but because of the work he does every day.

-Jim serves as a Family Services Coordinator at Tennessee Donor Services, where he walks alongside families at the time of their loved one’s death, offering the opportunity for organ and tissue donation.
+Jim serves as a Family Care Coordinator with Tennessee Donor Services, where he walks alongside families at the time of their loved one’s death, offering the rare and powerful opportunity for organ and tissue donation.

 He understands the sacred balance of what he calls “dual advocacy” — caring fully for grieving families while also representing the unseen recipients whose lives hang in the balance.